Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Introduction

 The ability to convert heat to electricity and vice versa makes thermoelectric (TE) materials useful for energy harvesting and distributed cooling \cite{Snyder_2008,Vining_2009}.
 With higher efficiency, they could see more widespread use, such as for waste-heat recovery, geothermal systems, or combined electricity and heat generators\cite{Schwab_2022,Bell_2008}, which could be key in the ongoing green-energy transition.
 Enhancing the TE efficiency is, however, highly nontrivial, as expressed by the TE figure of merit of a material, $zT = S^2\sigma T/(\kappa_\mathrm{e} +\kappa_\ell)$.
 Here, $S$ is the Seebeck coefficient, $\sigma$ the electrical conductivity, $T$ the temperature, and $\kappa_\mathrm{e}$ and $\kappa_\ell$ the electron and lattice thermal conductivity, respectively.
 These parameters are highly interdependent; increasing $\sigma$ typically decreases $S$ and increases $\kappa_\mathrm{e}$.
 Reducing $\kappa_\ell$ through increased phonon scattering can also inadvertently reduce $\sigma$.

-A wide range of strategies to reach higher $zT$ has been proposed and investigated.
-Starting from promising materials discovered through experimental and computational studies, the lattice thermal conductivity can be reduced by isovalent alloying to selectively scatter phonons more than electrons\cite{Tranas_2022}, or employ nanostructuring which impedes phonons with long mean free path (MFP) compared to short-MFP electrons\cite{Minnich_2009}.
-Electronic transport properties can be enhanced by increasing the number of degenerate conduction or valence bands valleys through strain\cite{Zhang_2016,Li_2018} and alloying\cite{Pei_2011,Zhu_2022}, but also by introducing resonance states\cite{Bilc_2004,Heremans_2008,Heremans_2012}, or interfacial effects described as energy filtering \cite{Faleev_2008,Gayner_2020, Lin_2020}.
-It was also suggested that low dimensional materials can exhibit enhanced density of states (DOS) near the Fermi level, greatly enhancing $S$\cite{Hicks_1993,Hicks_1993a}, while also reducing $\kappa_\ell$ but has been shown to actually reduce PF when multiple sub-bands are considered\cite{Cornett_2011,Cornett_2011a}.
-The practical realization of such low-dimensional band structures has typically been associated to low-dimensional materials such as superlattice structures, which necessitates the need for complex processing methods such as molecular beam epitaxy\cite{Yang_2018}.
-Encouragingly, several recently identified materials possess low-dimensional features in the band structure despite being bulk, 3D isotropic materials.
-Such materials can exhibit Fermi surfaces consisting of tubes (2D), as seen in Figure \ref{fig: Fermi}, and sheets (1D) rather than spheres that arise in traditional, 3D parabolic band structures \cite{Parker_2013,Bilc_2015,Dylla_2019,Park_2021,Brod_2021}.
+A wide range of strategies to reach higher $zT$ have been proposed and investigated.
+Starting from promising materials discovered through experimental and computational studies, $\kappa_\ell$ can be reduced by isovalent alloying that selectively scatters phonons more than electrons\cite{Tranas_2022}, or through nanostructuring that impedes phonons with long mean free path (MFP) compared to short-MFP electrons\cite{Minnich_2009}.
+Electronic transport properties can be enhanced by increasing the number of degenerate conduction or valence band valleys through strain\cite{Zhang_2016,Li_2018} and alloying\cite{Pei_2011,Zhu_2022}.
+Resonance states\cite{Bilc_2004,Heremans_2008,Heremans_2012} and interfacial effects described as energy filtering \cite{Faleev_2008,Gayner_2020, Lin_2020} are other possibilities.
+Low-dimensional materials have also attracted interest as they can exhibit an increased density of states (DOS) near the Fermi level, greatly enhancing $S$\cite{Hicks_1993,Hicks_1993a} while also reducing $\kappa_\ell$.
+However, in systems where multiple sub-bands are present, low-dimensionality has been shown to reduce the PF \cite{Cornett_2011,Cornett_2011a}.
+The practical realization of low-dimensional band structures has typically been associated with low-dimensional materials such as superlattice structures, which require complex processing methods such as molecular beam epitaxy\cite{Yang_2018}.
+Interestingly, several recently identified materials possess band structures with features similar to those of low-dimensional materials, despite being bulk 3D isotropic materials.
+Such materials can have band structures with nearly flat energy dispersions in one or more directions similar to those found in low-dimensional quantum wells.
+A band that is flat in one direction will exhibit Fermi surfaces (charge carrier energy isosurfaces) consisting of tubes (2D quantum well), as seen in Figure \ref{fig: Fermi}, while a band flat in two directions will form sheets (1D quantum well) as opposed to spheres that arise in traditional 3D parabolic band structures \cite{Parker_2013,Bilc_2015,Dylla_2019,Park_2021,Brod_2021}.